-Situated an equal distance from the Hobart in the south and the city of Launceston in the north, Bicheno is a popular holiday destination for Tasmanian and interstate visitors alike.
-This part of Tasmania enjoys its own Mediterranean-like microclimate.
+Situated an equal distance from Hobart in the south and Launceston in the north, Bicheno is a popular holiday destination for Tasmanian and interstate visitors alike.
+This part of Tasmania enjoys its own Mediterranean-like micro-climate.
 It’s a couple of degrees warmer than the rest of Tasmania all year round.
 It’s out of the rain shadow of the West Coast and the highlands and its still anchorages and surfing beaches are where savvy Tasmanians go for rest and recreation.

 Originally a whaling town, Bicheno is now home to a thriving fishing industry and is a vibrant tourist destination.
 Bicheno provides the perfect base for exploring the unspoiled beauty of the East Coast of Tasmania.